rohan-flutterint/rohan-flutterint/README.md

 Hey There👋 My name is Rohan
 =============================
 I'm a software development engineer.
 Interested in Solving problems faced while integrating Large-scale distributed systems using Async Concurrent programming & Designing low latency Systems and currently working on distributed systems and Real-time data streaming and processing.
-Have good hands-on with Java, Python, Scala, C++, Go & PHP.
-I love Linux Kernel-based OSs Ubuntu, Mintos, Kali Linux, Parrot OS, and CentOS.
+Have good hands-on with Java, Python, Scala, C++, Go & Rust.
 I'm an open-source enthusiast and contributor.

 ### Here is what I am working on 👋
 - 🌍 I'm based out of India